What Can I Study?

 Housing

-UTSC Student Residence provides ~765 self-catered spaces on-campus to both international and domestic students.
-Students generally live in their own room with shared cooking and common areas, either in the Townhouses or Joan Foley Hall (apartment-style).
+UTSC Student Residence provides a variety of residence options with a total of over 1,400 beds.
+Exchange students generally live in their own room with shared cooking and common areas, either in the Townhouses or Joan Foley Hall (apartment-style).
 Students on exchange are not guaranteed a space but are given priority provided they apply by deadlines.

 Application